 The Foundation's operating expenses consist of costs to support University programs, fundraising, and other management and general administrative expenses in support of the Foundation's mission.
+Operating expenses totaled \$55.8 million for the year ended June 30, 2022, an increase of \$6.9 million, or 14%, as compared to fiscal year 2021.
+Most of the increase was attributed to a reduction of restrictions related to the coronavirus pandemic (COVID-19).

-Operating expenses totaled \$48.8 million for the year ended June 30, 2021, a decrease of \$11.1 million, or 19%, as compared to fiscal year 2020.
-Most of the decrease was attributed to the coronavirus pandemic (COVID-19) and a decline in requested support of programs and initiatives as a result of University restricted spending and hiring freeze mandates.
+Total operating expenses were \$48.8 million for the year ended June 30, 2021, a decrease of \$11.1 million, or 19%, compared to fiscal year 2020.
+Most of the decrease was due to COVID-19 and a decline in requested support of programs and initiatives as a result of University restricted spending and hiring freeze mandates.
 The Foundation also had a reduction in operational expenses of close to \$500 thousand over the previous year.

-Total operating expenses were \$60.0 million for the year ended June 30, 2020, a decrease of \$4.0 million, or 6%, as compared to fiscal year 2019.
-Most of the decrease was due a drop in requested support of University programs as well as a decline in operational expenses for the Foundation contributing savings of \$600 thousand, due to COVID-19 which started in March 2019.

-The following illustrates the operating expenses by source that were used to fund operating activities for the fiscal year ended June 30, 2021 and the two preceding fiscal years:
+The following illustrates the operating expenses by source that were used to fund operating activities for the fiscal years ended June 30: